openSUSE/news-o-o/_posts/2012-08-27-opensuse-12-2-release-publicity-call-for-contributions.markdown

 # Social Media

-We need a plan for announcing the 12.2 release on social media. Â If you're a social animal, volunteer to lead this for 12.2 on the Project list.
+We need a plan for announcing the 12.2 release on social media.
+If you're a social animal, volunteer to lead this for 12.2 on the Project list.

 # Sneak Peeks

-People with detailed knowledge of specific areas of openSUSE are encouraged to help us write in-depth Sneak Peek articles. Â The following topics are suggested:
+People with detailed knowledge of specific areas of openSUSE are encouraged to help us write in-depth Sneak Peek articles.
+The following topics are suggested: